offbyone/ideas/content/posts/2022-11-07-mastodon-hosting-part-1.md

+---
-Title: Mastodon Hosting, Part 1
+title: Mastodon Hosting, Part 1
-Slug: mastodon-hosting-part-1
+slug: mastodon-hosting-part-1
-Date: 2022-11-07T17:01:33.869988
+date: 2022-11-07 17:01:33.869988
-Category: internet
+category: internet
-Tags: software, mastodon, tailscale, infrastructure, wandering.shop
+tags:
+  - software
+  - mastodon
+  - tailscale
+  - infrastructure
+  - wandering.shop
-Author: Chris Rose
+author: Chris Rose
-Email: offline@offby1.net
+email: offline@offby1.net
-Status: published
-Summary: I inherited the system admin role for a Mastodon instance a couple of months ago, and recently I've needed to scale it.
+summary: I inherited the system admin role for a Mastodon instance a couple of months ago, and recently I've needed to scale it.
 Here's a bit of how that went (and it's not done yet!)
+status: published
+---
 A few months ago, the owners of [wandering.shop](https://wandering.shop)[ref]A small [Mastodon](https://joinmastodon.org) instance focusing on SF/F and crafty folk, mainly[/ref] decided they were looking to hand off ownership (and paying for hosting) for the instance.
 As I had settled on that instance some time ago for [my own Mastodon home](https://wandering.shop/@offby1), I had a vested interest in seeing it stay viable, so I volunteered to take over the technical side of running it.

 Fast forward to last week, when _nothing of interest whatsoever occurred in social media_[ref]Actually, [things were rather dramatic](https://web.archive.org/web/20221107081949/https://www.washingtonpost.com/technology/2022/11/06/elon-musk-inner-circle/)[/ref] and we undertook to upgrade the instance software, Mastodon, to the latest, greatest, and hopefully most secure and stable version.